TOKLAS, Alice B (signed dedication to the mother of Mrs. Wilde)

 Description

-- Several of the Wilde circle (particularly Constance’s side) later became good friends with Toklas and Stein.
-It is in this overlap the context of Alice Toklas’ dedication and sympathy for Mrs. Wilde is to be found.
+- Several of the Wilde circle (particularly Constance’s side) later became good friends with Alice Toklas and Gertrude Stein.
+It is in this overlap that the context of Alice Toklas’ dedication and sympathy for Mrs. Wilde is to be found.
 In the years following the Wilde scandal, and their deaths, Constance became ‘poor Mrs. Wilde’ in the public mind.
 While many also withdrew their association, her personal story and childhood abuse by her mother (Adelaide Atkinson) became more widely known and documented.

 Condition